Michigan Health Care

 The exchange starts Oct.
-1. Consumers will be able to compare Michigan health care plans at www.healthcare.gov or call 800-318-2596.
-Start a policy can on this site.
+1. Consumers will be able to compare Michigan health care plans at health care quote or call 800-318-2596.
 You can also apply by mail or in person, but online will be the most efficient way to apply.
 If you make up to 400% of the federal poverty line (FPL) – which is $12,490 for an individual, and $25,750 for a family of four in 2019 – you should qualify for some government assistance in paying for your health insurance.

 What do you need to enroll in a Michigan health care plan?

 - Social Security number (or document numbers such as those on green cards).